Loading...

 Check the sidebar for all the documentation!
 (WIP)

-As mentioned in #why-flutter, we chose Flutter over building something in React Native, or in Java itself.
+As mentioned in , we chose Flutter over building something in React Native, or in Java itself.
 When deciding our framework, we never had full cross platform in mind, and rather we were focusing on the ease of development.
 While native Android would definitely provide the best overall user experience, we decided to make a small tradeoff on this aspect to utilize Flutter's ease of use, scalability, and quick turnaround times.

 By far and away, the best thing about Flutter has to be the ease of development.
 Flutter layout design and UI is ridiculously easy to understand, and creating great UI is a simple task.
 We also really like Dart syntax, it makes code very readable and has a lot of great features to make coding easier.